MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 >   After you have adjusted inventory, you must update it with the current, calculated value.
 For more information, see [Revalue Inventory](inventory-how-revalue-inventory.md).

 ### To adjust the inventory quantity of multiple items in basic warehouse configurations
-In the **Item Journal** window, you can post item transaction directly to adjust inventory in connection with purchases, sales, and positive or negative adjustments without using documents.
+In the **Item Journal** page, you can post item transaction directly to adjust inventory in connection with purchases, sales, and positive or negative adjustments without using documents.

-If you often use the item journal to post the same or similar journal lines, for example, in connection with material consumption, you can use the **Standard Item Journal** window to make this recurring work easier.
+If you often use the item journal to post the same or similar journal lines, for example, in connection with material consumption, you can use the **Standard Item Journal** page to make this recurring work easier.
 For more information, see the "Standard Journals" section in [Working with General Journals](ui-work-general-journals.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Journals**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]